tonyjurg/Nestle1904LFT/docs/features/wglevel.md

 Number of the parent wordgroups for a wordgroup.

+## Feature values

+An integer indicating the distance between current wordgroup and the root of the sentence.

 ## Notes

 The following image (part of the syntax tree of John 1 verse 1) demonstrates the function of feature wglevel: